Please ensure Javascript is enabled for purposes of website accessibility Farmers • Adelaide Hills Council Skip to main content

 Preparing a written plan can save lives.

-Written plans reduce stress and ensure everyone knows what to do during an emergency.
-Include employees and neighbors in your planning.
-If a bushfire impacts you, it will likely affect them too.
+Written plans reduce stress and help everyone know what to do during an emergency.
+Include employees and neighbours.
+If a bushfire affects you, it may affect them too.

 Build strong relationships with nearby farms, properties, and local authorities.
 Connected communities are more resilient.